torrancebuild/prodaimvp/README.md

 ### Output Structure

-The AI generates a comprehensive **Meeting Intelligence Report** with:
+The AI generates a comprehensive **Meeting Intelligence Report** with a condensed, multi-column layout so key sections stay above the fold on desktop:

 1. **💬 Key Discussion Points**: Critical decisions and important topics covered
 2. **✅ Action Items & Next Steps**: Specific tasks with: